tmobile/kardio/docs/README.md

 ![KARDIO](./images/kardio.png)

 # Introduction
-**Kardio**  is a standalone status check tool for services deployed on Kubernetes and Marathon.
-It can also perform health checks on rest endpoints, TCP ports, etc.
+**Kardio**  is a simple tool that can be configured to perform health checks on any endpoint.
+Kardio has a rich UI showing status and availability based on responses from REST endpoints, TCP ports, etc. It is also integrated with Slack and email for alerting

-At T-Mobile, USA, Inc., we run several massive multi-tenant Container Orchestration platforms and these platforms rely on monitoring tools such as Prometheus, Grafana, etc. A status check system that is standalone and is independent of the primary monitoring stack was required in case any part of the primary monitoring was compromised.
-We started Kardio as a simple status UI for services in Marathon, and later added more features as our platforms grew and switched to Kubernetes.
+At T-Mobile, USA, Inc. we run several massive multi-tenant Container Orchestration platforms and these platforms rely on monitoring tools such as Prometheus, Grafana, etc. A status check system that is standalone and is independent of the primary monitoring stack was required in the event of degraded performance in any part of the primary monitoring system.
+We started Kardio as a simple status UI for services on our platforms, and later added more features as our platforms grew and adopted Kubernetes.

-## Quick Demo

-Embed Youtube video here

 ## QuickStart